Preoperative care

 Preoperative care refers to health care provided before a surgical operation.
 Preoperative care aims to do whatever is right to increase the success of the surgery.

 At some point before the operation, the healthcare provider will assess the fitness of the person to have surgery.
-This assessment should include whatever tests are indicated, but not include screening for conditions without an indication.
+This assessment should include whatever tests are indicated (e.g., to check the blood pressure or for signs of sepsis), but not include screening for conditions without an indication (e.g., to check for high cholesterol).

 Immediately before surgery the person's body is prepared, perhaps by washing with an antiseptic, and if needed, their anxiety is addressed to make them comfortable.

 Technique

 At some point before surgery a health care provider conducts a preoperative assessment to verify that a person is fit and ready for the surgery.
 For surgeries in which a person receives either general or local anesthesia, this assessment may be done either by a doctor or a nurse trained to do the assessment.
 The available research does not give insight about any differences in outcomes depending on whether a doctor or nurse conducts this assessment.